Ghosts and Witches and Zombies, OH MY!

-One of the best things about this time of year is that it’s a fantastic time to embrace the worst case scenario.
-It’s fun to read up on how to survive an alien invasion or zombie apocalypse while you plan your Halloween costumes.
-While surviving your official Halloween party shouldn’t be as hard as surviving the end of the world, there are some things you should keep in mind as the spookening approaches.
+One of the best things about this time of year is that it’s a fantastic time to embrace the most ridiculous scenarios… like zombie apocalypses, alien invasions, and ghost encounters.
+Surviving your official Halloween party shouldn’t be as hard as surviving the end of the world, but there are some things you should keep in mind as Halloween approaches.

 Group Costumes Mean a Built-In Party Squad